ARC Prize Foundation

 Company Overview

 A non-profit foundation that maintains the ARC-AGI benchmark, a test designed to measure genuine machine intelligence by evaluating fluid reasoning and abstraction.
-They run annual competitions with significant cash prizes and have become the go-to benchmark for frontier AI labs evaluating progress toward AGI.
+Runs annual competitions with significant cash prizes and has become the industry-standard benchmark for frontier AI labs evaluating progress toward AGI.

 Product Roadmap & Public Announcements